Ahırkapı Lighthouse: Ahırkapı Lighthouse

 In 1857, Sultan Abdülmecid I (reigned 1839–1861) commissioned the building of a lighthouse, which was constructed by French engineers in Ahırkapı (literally Stable Gate) right outside of the city walls south of the Topkapı Palace.

 The masonry lighthouse has a conical shape and is painted white with one narrow black horizontal band.
 To the 26 m tower, a keeper's house is attached.

 Initially, the lighthouse was lit by kerosene, however the light source was later replaced by Dalén light using carbide (acetylene gas).
 Finally, it was electrified.
 The lighthouse's lantern has a 500mm catadioptric cylindrical lens and a 1,000 W lamp.
 At a focal height of 36 m, it flashes white every 6 seconds, which is visible at a range of 16 nmi in the Sea of Marmara.

 Ahırkapı Feneri is listed in Turkey under the code "TUR-056" and its radio call sign is TC1ALH.
 It is operated and maintained by the Coastal Safety Authority (Kıyı Emniyeti Genel Müdürlüğü) of the Ministry of Transport and Communication.

 Transport

-The lighthouse is in walking distance from the Cankurtaran railway station, now dismissed, which was served by the İstanbul-Halkalı Line before the construction of Marmaray.
+The lighthouse is in walking distance from the Cankurtaran railway station.